New Delhi Times: Plot

 In a tense hearing at the court, Iqbal states that he is innocent and Ajay Singh has committed the crime.
 This becomes the front-page news of the New Delhi Times.
 Ajay Singh is very anxious and summons Vikas.
 Vikas confronts him directly and accuses him of the murder.
-In a fit of rage, Ajay Singh reveals that he had bribed Bhaleram and his 13 MLAs and his road to the chief minister's chair was almost clear.
+In a fit of rage, Ajay Singh reveals that he had bribed Bhaleram and his 13 MLAs, and his road to the chief minister's chair was almost clear.
 Hence, he had no motive to kill him.

 Ajay Singh is constantly putting the CM under pressure, yet the CM miraculously escapes every trap.
-Also Vikas is threatened by goons to stop pursuing the murder case, which motivates him further.
+Also, Vikas is threatened by goons to stop pursuing the murder case, which motivates him further.

-He collates all the facts and writes an article which links Ajay Singh with the murder, but has no concrete evidence.
+He collates all the facts and writes an article that links Ajay Singh with the murder, but has no concrete evidence.
 Although reluctant to publish the article, his bosses finally concede to his demands and publish it.
-One fine day the old man who had earlier approached Vikas's wife for his missing daughter, comes to thank her for her efforts.
+One fine day, the old man who had earlier approached Vikas's wife for his missing daughter comes to thank her for her efforts.
 It is revealed that his daughter is found at a mental asylum, where the staff and police officials were bribed to declare her mentally unfit.
-The old man further reveal that the guard of the circuit house is admitted in the asylum.
+The old man further reveal that the guard of the circuit house is admitted to the asylum.

 Vikas immediately meets the guard.
 The guard is an old man who tells him that he is not mentally ill and reveals all the happenings of that day.
 On the fateful day, his son -who is in fact a mole of Trivedi - visits him.
 The deal does take place with Ajay Singh but once they leave, Bhaleram is murdered by goons of Trivedi.

-Vikas realizes that all the evidences were planted by Trivedi to implicate Ajay Singh and keep him under control.
-He is sad that he has been used by Trivedi, but then his friend Anwar consoles him saying that the person whom he has exposed deserve at least what he has done.
+Vikas realizes that all the evidence was planted by Trivedi to implicate Ajay Singh and keep him under control.
+He is sad that he has been used by Trivedi, but then his friend Anwar consoles him, saying that the person whom he has exposed deserves at least what he has done.